digital-work-lab/practice-python/README.md

 ![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-green.svg)

 Hello and welcome to our notebooks for practicing Python!
+The notebooks are designed as an introductory resource for [The Open-Source Project](https://digital-work-lab.github.io/open-source-project/).

 We recommend to run the notebooks in GitHub Codespaces: